What are Course Reserves?

 At the end of each session, the Access Services Librarian removes all the items on Course Reserves and sends them back through campus mail.
 If you are an adjunct, books are shelved in the Access Services office until they are retrieved.

 Are students actually using my reserve items?

 Access Services keeps statistics on each reserve item.
 A note about how many times your items were used will be sent with your books when they are returned at the end of the session!

 If students do not have access to the course text, it is very difficult for them to succeed in the course.
 Having your items on Course Reserve supports student retention by providing another pathway for student success.
 It can also significantly reduce student cost.

 Please feel free to contact Access Services Librarian, Brandi Duggins if you have any additional questions or concerns!

 The Spalding University Library believes that its reserve room functions as an extension of the classroom and, therefore, is governed by the Copyright Law found in title 17 of the United States Code and specifically the Fair Use Doctrine, 17 U.S.C. § 107.

 In general, librarians may place printed or audiovisual materials, such as books and videos, on reserve for the convenience of students both in preparing class assignments and in pursuing informal educational activities which higher education requires, such as advanced independent study or research.
-Photocopied materials will not be placed on reserve by library staff and must be placed on Moodle following the same copyright guidelines as specified above.
+Photocopied materials will not be placed on reserve by library staff and must be placed on Canvas following the same copyright guidelines as specified above.

 The same copyright protected photocopied materials may not be placed on reserve again unless it is accompanied by a letter of permission from the copyright owner (not necessarily the author).
 This does not apply to non-photocopied material that is owned either by the faculty member or the library.
 See 17 U.S.C § 107.
 The library staff reserves the right to make exceptions to this policy.